The Path Not Taken

 “Can you tell the difference (between) anger and fear?
 Sadness vs. loneliness?
 How do you react when you are anxious or lonely?
 Keep a journal and learn to tell the difference between these… and what is causing them.
 This will [help you] make sense of what you are feeling.
 And identifying these emotions, rationally, is the first step in dealing with the issue… of what is causing them [emotions and reactions].”

-I am cautious about being over prescriptive here, but not to the point of not passing along any advice on practical steps that can be taken.
-One of the most important people who helped in my recovery was Janja Lalich, a person who could not be more different in background and worldview than me.
-Janja is an atheist professor who was a member of a Maoist sociological cult.
-This group on the surface, also could not be more different from the right-wing religious group I was a member of.
-But her description of the group’s tactics, and her experience in it, so mirrored my own that it became clear that the pattern of cultic behavior and abuse was a generic one, a script, if you will, that could be used on the unwary.
+I am cautious about being over prescriptive here, but not to the point of failing to pass along practical steps that might be taken.
+Janja Lalich, an atheist professor a former member of a Maoist sociological cult provided terrific help to me.
+The group to which she belonged seems so different from the right-wing religious group I was a member of.
+But her description of the group’s tactics, and her experience in it, so mirrored my own that it became clear that the pattern of cultic behavior and abuse was based on a generic a script, if you will, that could be used on the unwary.
 Reading her account was so important to an understanding of what had happened to me and why.

 In summary my advice is to read, write, and talk about your experience.
-Try this, and other methods, to learn not only about how sociological cults work, but about the whys and hows of your own experience in one.
+Learning not only about how sociological cults work, but about the whys and hows of your own experience in one, can be of terrific help.
 The more we learn about our cult selves, the cult, and our ex cult selves the more likely we are to be liberated, at least as much as one can be, from such a life altering experience.

 For the path to discovery is also the path to recovery.